vikejs/bati/BOILERPLATES.md

 ## How to keep code maintainable

 The most important thing is to avoid duplicating code as much as possible.
-And we have several ways to help us:
+And we have several tools to help us:
-- Create multiple boilerplates if necessary, each with [different conditions](#packagejsonbati-condition)
+- Split a _feature_ into multiple boilerplates if necessary, each with [different conditions](#packagejsonbati-condition)
 - Make use of [Bati's own templating syntax](https://github.com/batijs/bati/blob/main/boilerplates/README.md)
 - Use [special `$*.ts` filename syntax](#ts-files)

 One other important goal is to keep code safely typed.
 Thanks to Bati's [special syntax](https://github.com/batijs/bati/blob/main/boilerplates/README.md), mixing code and templating is usually straightforward.

-> [!NOTE]
+> [!TIP]
 > You can require boilerplates files from any other boilerplate.
 Use the special `@batijs/*` imports to achieve this.
 > For instance, importing `@batijs/trpc/trpc/server` imports the `boilerplates/trpc/files/trpc/server.ts` file.
 Typing information is conserved when doing so.
 > Upon scaffolding, those imports are replaced by relative ones.